06 Aug Grid Based logo design construction

-So here is the construction process of my first grid based commissioned cartoon logo design, Forum: All-in-one sharing device.
-Since my approach is quite illustrative it was quite shocking not let the hand draw freely and stick to basic shapes and grids.
-So a really good exercise and another skillset that I will try to improve in upcoming projects… never is good enough!!
+So here is the construction process of my first grid based commissioned cartoon logo design.
+Forum: All-in-one sharing device.
+My design approach is quite illustrative so it was quite shocking not let the hand draw freely.
+Sticking to basic shapes and grids is tough.
+So a really good exercise and another skillset that I will try to improve in upcoming projects!!

 But… what is a grid system in Logo Design?